splunk/splunk-operator/docs/_configuration/AppFramework.md

 ---

 # App Framework Resource Guide
+{: .no_toc }
 The Splunk Operator provides support for Splunk app and add-on deployment using the App Framework.
-The App Framework specification supports configuration management using the Splunk Enterprise cluster and standalone [custom resources](https://splunk.github.io/splunk-operator/CustomResources.html) (CR).
+The App Framework specification supports configuration management using the Splunk Enterprise cluster and standalone [custom resources](/configuration/CustomResource) (CR).

+#### Table of contents
+{: .no_toc }
+- TOC
+{:toc}

 ## Prerequisites